haharenlei008/learngit_1/readme.txt

 test add
 test readme

-Creating a new branch is quick.
+Creating a new branch &  quick.